Continuous PDE Dynamics Forecasting with Implicit Neural Representations: Conclusion

 We thank Emmanuel de Bézenac and Jérémie Donà for helpful insights and discussions on this project.
 We also acknowledge financial support from DL4CLIM (ANR-19-CHIA-0018-01) and DEEPNUM (ANR-21-CE23-0017-02) ANR projects.
+This study has been conducted using E.U.\ Copernicus Marine Service Information.